btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 - **Store users:** Invited users must accept their invitation before joining a store.
 - **Point of Sale:** The per-request `notificationUrl` has been removed.
 Invoices now use the notification URL configured for the app.

 We recommend that all server administrators update.
-For a standard BTCPay Server installation, go to **Server Settings > Maintenance > Update**.
+For a BTCPay Server docker deployment installation, go to **Server Settings > Maintenance > Update**.

 For a complete list of changes, see the [full release notes](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.4.4).